- June 29 - July 19

 With one American Trip Leader and one local Costa Rican guide, you and 12 other campers will have the summer of a lifetime.
 Costa Rica is a safe, democratic, and healthy country that is frequently referred to as the adventure capital of Latin America.
 Bold Earth has been leading trips in Costa Rica for more than twenty years – we know Costa Rica!

 Since 1976 over 16,000 students from all 50 US states and 55 countries have joined Bold Earth!
-We encourage you to contact our alumni directly to find out about the quality of our leaders, depth of programing and what a summer with Bold Earth is really like.
+We encourage you to contact our alumni directly to find out about the quality of our leaders, depth of programming and what a summer with Bold Earth is really like.

 We want careful and selective families to choose Bold Earth.
 Our offerings are only as good as the families who choose Bold Earth Adventures.
 Our target student is responsible, informed and enthusiastic.